Executive Summary

 Table 8

-Considering the ethical issue associated with the Nestle’s approach to marketing, the study sought to gauge the respondents opinion on the company’s brand image.
+Considering the ethical issue associated with the Nestle’s approach to marketing, the study sought to gauge the respondent’s opinion on the company’s brand image.
 Table 3 below illustrates the responses obtained.

 Table 9

 Graph 5 indicates that Nestle has developed a remarkable brand image.
 Moreover, 75% of the respondents argued that Nestle has succeeded in developing a strong brand reputation.
 The respondents identified the quality of the firm’s infant formula as the core factor that has contributed to the development of the company’s brand reputation.
 One of the strategies that the firm has adopted in its quest to enter the UAE market entails investment in aggressive marketing communication.
 The firm has adopted integrated marketing communication approach in creating brand awareness.
-The graph below illustrates the respondents’ opinion on the effectiveness of the firm’s advertising strategy.
+The graph below illustrates the respondents’ opinions on the effectiveness of the firm’s advertising strategy.

 In spite of the company’s success in developing a strong brand image and reputation, a significant proportion (75%) of the respondents are of the view that the Nestle’s advertising approach is inclined to pressurizing mothers to replace breastfeeding with its infant formula, NAN.
 The respondents’ argued that the company’s violation of the International Code might affect its market acceptability in the UAE hence damaging its brand image.